Legal Help for Child Sexual Abuse

 Choosing an attorney

-In selecting an attorney, the best advice is to find one who specializes in litigating survivor cases.
+In selecting an attorney, the best advice is to find one who specializes in litigating CSA survivor cases.
 Below are resources both from an association of attorneys that specialize in litigating victim’s rights cases and also from survivors themselves.

 Note that a recommendation from a survivor only indicates the survivor’s level of satisfaction or comfort with that particular attorney.
 It does not indicate the attorney’s level of proficiency in child sexual abuse cases and it does not mean the recommended attorney would be right for you.
 Similarly, just because an attorney is a member of the NCVBA does not automatically mean that they are a good fit for you or your case.